 3. Assign the quiz for homework or independent work

 If you'd like to have students work more independently, you can assign the quiz for homework or independent work.
-You could watch the video as a class, or assign all the elements (video, interactive lyrics, fill-in-the-blanks) to students on their own.
+You could watch the video as a class, or assign all the elements (video, vocab cards, vocab game, read and respond, quiz, and Lyric Lab) to students on their own.
 They can then log into their account on any device, and you'll see when they've completed it.